LucaScofano/Home-Credit-Default-Risk-Project/README.md

 1. Importing all the datasets

-2.Quick analysis of the main datasets
+2. Quick analysis of the main datasets

 3.Feature Engineering as well as One hot encoding